 All four Gospels describe Jesus’ death on the cross.
 If you put their descriptions together, Jesus last few moments were: Jesus commended his spirit to his Heavenly Father, he bowed his head, gave up his spirit and breathed his last.
 (Matthew 27:50, Mark 15:37, Luke 23:46, John 19:30)

 It couldn’t be made any clearer that Jesus actually died on the cross.
-When your spirit has left your body, and you have breathed your last breath, you are dead, not unconscious.
+When you have breathed your last breath, and your spirit has left your body, you are dead, not unconscious.

 Now let’s look at the bigger picture.